 When to Harvest Spaghetti Squash

 According to Cornell University, you should harvest spaghetti squash when its color has changed to yellow, or more appropriately, golden yellow.
 In addition, harvest should take place prior to the winter’s first heavy frost.
-Always cut from the vine rather than pulling and leave a few inches of the stern attached.
+Always cut from the vine rather than pulling, and leave a few inches of the stem attached.

 Spaghetti squash is rich in Vitamin A, iron, niacin, and potassium and is an excellent source of fiber and complex carbohydrates.
 It can be baked or boiled, making it a great side dish or even main entrée for dinner.
-The best part of it all is if you grow it yourself, you can grow it organically and consume food that is free from harmful chemicals and 10 times more delicious.
+The best part is, if you grow it yourself, you can grow it organically and consume food that is free from harmful chemicals, and 10 times more delicious.